Cross-Origin Resource Sharing

 Registry-Level CORS

-Configure CORS directly in your registry setup for simple cases:
+Configure CORS directly in your registry setup for applications that do not require configuring CORS on their own endpoints.

 Configuration Options